aadithyanr/momo-research/Context Rot.md

 - **Hypothesis**:

   - If the question and the answer use similar words or meanings, the model finds the answer easily.
-  - If they use different phrasing, it gets much harder — especially when the context gets long.
+  - If they use different phrasing, it gets much harder, especially when the context gets long.

   Example: